SuperTapood/Cudheart/README.md

 - [ ] implement the numpy restrictions
 - [ ] add more creation functions to ndarray, vector and matrix
 - [ ] add swap function to ndarray family
+- [ ] test the complex type compatibility with the rest of the functions
+- [ ] make most of the functions applicable to the classes themselves (i.e. a.add(b) instead of add(a,b))

-p.s.: future me, please do remember to do all of the computations on flat vectors, and convert them "outside" of the math ty xoxo
+- [ ] make matrix ops not dependent on vector ops p.s.: future me, please do remember to do all of the computations on flat vectors, and convert them "outside" of the math ty xoxo